keploy/docs/versioned_docs/version-2.0.0/server/sdk-installation/index.md

 ```bash
 keploy test -c "your_application_command"
 ```

+In case of docker command, you would need to set `--skipCoverage` flag to false as by default coverage is disabled.
+Also language must be explicitly passed through `--language` flag.

 After successful execution of this command, A coverage report would be generated inside the test-run folder of keploy/reports.